csu-hci-projects/FA23-Immersive-Data-Structures-in-VR--Learning-through-Interaction/README.md

 ### Project Implementation
 The project is implemented for mobile devices.So here we are basically using Plot-AR Python package with which we are using the Data Sets and Visualizing them in the 3D AR Environment.

+### How to Install

+- Download the Code Folder and put everything in one location
+- Now open the jupyter notebook and configure plotAR library in python
+- If it's not installed do ' pip install plotAR' and it get's installed.
+If it's not then we can have the above plotAR folder in same path as .ipynb files which helps in plotAR working.
+- Next Run the code !!

 ### How to Use